Home » Nursing Care Plans » Nursing Diagnosis Guide: All You Need to Know to Master Diagnosing

 Health promotion diagnosis (also known as wellness diagnosis) is a clinical judgment about motivation and desire to increase well-being.
 It is a statement that identifies the patient’s readiness for engaging in activities that promote health and well-being.
 For example, if a first-time mother shows interest on how to properly breastfeed her baby, a nurse make make a health promotion diagnosis of “Readiness for Enhanced Breastfeeding.”
 This nursing diagnosis will be then used to guide nursing interventions aimed at supporting the patient in learning about proper breastfeeding.

 Additionally, health promotion diagnosis is concerned with the individual, family, or community transition from a specific level of wellness to a higher level of wellness.
-Components of a health promotion diagnosis generally include only the diagnostic label or a one-part statement.
+Components of a health promotion diagnosis generally include only the diagnostic label or a one-part statement but can be enhanced for clarity by adding related factors.
 Examples of health promotion diagnosis:

 Syndrome Diagnosis